jviotti/jsonbinpack-poc/docs/encoder/integer.markdown

 This encoding is a variant of [`BOUNDED_MULTIPLE_8BITS_ENUM_FIXED`](#bounded_multiple_8bits_enum_fixed) without the 8-bit constraint.
-It encodes the value as a Base-128 variable-length unsigned integer.
+However, it encodes the value as a Base-128 variable-length unsigned integer.

 ### Options